kammt/dis-troll.js/README.md

 <p align="center"> A JS script that starts to play discord ping/call sounds after site inactivity </p>
 </p>

-## I love my website visitors: So how do add this on my website?
+## I love my website visitors: So how do I add this on my website?
 Easy peasy!
 1. Add the script to your site:
    ```html